 What are Christmas markets?

-German Protestant reformer Martin Luther is associated with having a hand in the Christmas markets that we know today due to, in the 16th-century, encouraging gift giving to celebrate the birth of Christ.
-It is said churches sought merchants to sell near their doors to entice people to services.
+German Protestant reformer Martin Luther is believed to have encouraged the development of the Christmas markets that we know today.
+Back in the 16th century, the Lutherans encouraged gift-giving to celebrate the birth of Christ.
+It is said that churches encouraged merchants to sell near their doors to entice people to services.

 What to sell at a Christmas market

-Many people visit Christmas markets in the evening when the lights come on and people are leaving work.
-This makes for a great opportunity to sell mulled cider, mulled wine and typical Christmas market foods such as hotdogs, burgers and cones of chips.
-Sweet items such as waffles and strawberries coated in melted chocolate tend to go down well too.
+Popular, seasonal options include mulled cider, mulled wine and typical Christmas market foods such as hotdogs, burgers and cones of chips.
+Sweet items, such as waffles and strawberries coated in melted chocolate, also go down a treat.

 Your best stock

-The main Christmas markets in the UK
+Popular Christmas markets in the UK

 There are many very popular and established Christmas markets in the UK.
-In 2021, they include:
+In 2023, they include:

 Bath Christmas Market